sympa-community/gpldoc/man/Sympa-Tools-Text.3.md

     a Unicode string.
     Forbidden sequences in binary string will be replaced by U+FFFD REPLACEMENT CHARACTERs, and Normalization Form C (NFC) will be applied.

+- clip ( $string, $length )

+    _Function_.
+    Clips $string according to $length by bytes, considering boundary of grapheme clusters.
+    UTF-8 is assumed for $string as bytestring.

 - decode\_filesystem\_safe ( $str )